Skip to content

 Built with: Squarespace

-Moreover, the base and the sidebar header have the same white background, which gives this photography site a neater look.
+Moreover, the base and sidebar header share the same white background, giving this photography site a neater look.
 Plus, there’s no footer for an even tidier appearance.

 6. Scott Snyder